uwcartlab/webmapping/Chapter2/readme.md

 We also include `in-line code` when referencing specific element tags, function and variable names, data values, etc. We _italicize_ the literal names of _directories_ and _files_.
 We **bold** and _italicize_ keywords on their first use.

 If you have questions, please post them in Discussion forms or e-mail your TA.
-We also recommend bookmarking the [W3Schools](http://www.w3schools.com/tags/default.asp) reference fora generally reference on HTML, CSS, and JavaScript during the class.
+We also recommend bookmarking the [W3Schools](http://www.w3schools.com/tags/default.asp) reference for a general reference on HTML, CSS, and JavaScript during the class.
 Also, continue to refer back to the Codecademy tutorials (Activity 2 below) as you practice your web mapping knowledge!

 Lesson 1: The HTML Boilerplate
 ------------------------------